RamehNagella/dev_Tinder_Web/README.md

     - Edit profile Feature built
     - Show Toast Message on save at profile

-        - see all my connections
+        - New Page - see all my connections
+        - New Page - see all connection Requests